erickmack/JstrisAPIdocs/docs/README.md

 # Introduction

 Welcome to the Jstris API!
-You can use our API to retrieve Leaderboards or specific user's data like live games, sprint time, survival pb, and more.
+You can use our API to retrieve Leaderboards or specific user's data like live games, sprint time, survival PB, and more.

 # Leaderboards